-If an emergency arises and the engine must be shut down, a pull on the cord to release the clip from the shut-off will shut off the engine.
+If an emergency arises, pull on the cord to release the clip from the switch and kill the engine.

 This switch is designed to shut the engine off when the operator of the boat leaves the control station, either accidentally by falling into the boat, or by being ejected overboard.
 This would most likely occur as a result of poor operating practices.